uxillary/matrix-fall-loading-screen/CONTRIBUTING.md

 ### Code of Conduct
 Please be respectful when interacting with other contributors.
 Ensure that all discussions and code reviews are constructive and considerate.

+### Additional Steps:
+- Add an `MIT License` file to your repository.
+- Make sure to link these files in the repo to guide contributors efficiently.

+This setup encourages open-source collaboration while maintaining structure for future contributions.